 The market in the Courchevel 1850 village remains stable, as usual, and investments continue.
 The local council itself has invested in new reception facilities, while fans of Courchevel regularly head to the heart of the village and invest time and again.

 Cimalpes Courchevel 1550 and 1650 propose a wide range of properties ranging from 12 sq.m to luxury chalets measuring over 300 sq.m.
-The type of clientele varies: stakeholders in the station themselves, clients looking for a family holiday resort, investors who have recognised the market's potential, and the wealthy on the hunt for luxury chalets that are guaranteed sound investments.
+The type of clientele varies: resort stakeholders themselves, clients looking for a family holiday resort, investors who have recognised the market's potential, and the wealthy on the hunt for luxury chalets that are guaranteed sound investments.

 This season, Cimalpes is presenting Les Chalets de la Stelvio, three five-story chalets with five bedrooms in Courchevel Village.
 With surface areas of 320to 360 sq.m, each of these rare properties features a magnificent living area including fireplace, superb suites and well-being spaces.

 Again in Courchevel Villages and just metres from the slopes, Cimalpes is advertising six apartments for sale in the luxurious Carré Blanc residence.
 Another exciting development has opened in the Les Ancolies hotel complex with 14 new high-end apartments available for sale.

 Perched at an altitude of 1,850 metres, Courchevel 1850 attracts an international clientele on a quest for luxury.
 The most stunning properties are located on the heights of the resort, boasting over 2,000 sq.m of timber frames, stone and slate roofs.
 Buyers are ready to buy at the right price and willingly head for new-builds thanks to the stable and even falling prices per square metre, new environmental standards that help reduce charges, VAT recovery and reduced notary fees.
 This is impacting the price of older residences and ensures that properties are not overvalued.